lukestagoll/chip-8/README.md

 - `ANNN` - Set index register I to NNN
 - `DXYN` - Draw a sprite at position VX, VY with N bytes data starting at index register I

+### Current Limitations
+- Only basic opcodes implemented (4 out of 35 total)
+- Program execution stops when unimplemented opcodes are encountered
+- No input handling yet
+- No sound system implemented

 ## Specifications